Admission & Tuition Info

 One semester of Statistics or Biostatistics (3 SCH): Statistics courses within social or natural science departments (e.g., psychology, sociology) are acceptable.

-One semester of Medical Terminology (must be at least 2 SCH)
+One semester of Medical Terminology (1 SCH)

 *Up to three of the prerequisite courses can be pending completion by the time of application.
 If applying after December, applicants must be enrolled in any remaining courses to ensure completion of all course prerequisites prior to matriculation.
 Beyond the prerequisite courses, applicants can still be completing other courses leading to their bachelor’s degree but must have all courses completed prior to matriculation.
 Additionally, if accepted conditionally into the program, candidates with outstanding courses must receive a minimum passing grade of “C” or better and a combined cumulative GPA of 3.0 or higher for all outstanding courses.
 If only one course is remaining, that course grade must be a “B” or better to meet the ‘cumulative GPA requirement for outstanding courses’.
+Due to the COVID-19 pandemic the SHS and PA Program has amended its policies regarding admissions to accept pass/fail grades for mandatory prerequisites in the Spring, Summer, and Fall of 2020 only.
+However, we suggest, if given the option, we strongly encourage students should select to have the letter grade option for their courses.

 - All courses must be completed at a regionally accredited college or university.